 The artist color wheel above shows 12 colors.
 Starting from the top going clockwise the colors are: red, red-orange, orange, yellow-orange, yellow, yellow-green, green-yellow, green, green-blue, blue, blue-purple, purple, and pink.

-Primary colors are the most important colors in the artist color wheel.
-In the primary color wheel image below you can see how they form a triangle – yellow, blue and red.
+Now, primary colors are the most important colors in the color wheel and in the primary wheel diagram below, you can see how they form a triangle.

 Primary colors are the most important because it is from these three colors that all colors can be mixed.